labmus-ufrj/Animove/docs/docs/guide/installation.md

 5. Finally, press the **Apply changes** button and restart Fiji
 6. The plugin will appear under the menu Plugins → ZF Utils
 7. **Installing dependencies** (this is only done once, not every update)
-    - Open ZF Utils → FFmpeg (triggers dependency check)
+    - Run ZF Utils → Tools → Check Dependencies
-    - Follow the instructions, you will need to restart Fiji multiple times
+    - Follow the instructions, you'll need to restart Fiji multiple times
 ### Automatic Updating
 The plugin updates via the Update Manager built into Fiji.
 A search for updates can be triggered by running **Fiji → Help → Update…**